-- Divide the page into new features and bug fixes in order to help users find the type of change that’s important to them.
+- Divide the page into new features and bug fixes in order to help customers find the type of change that’s important to them.

-- Hire a technical copywriter to synthesise technical changes into accessible information that highlights the benefit to the user.
+- Hire a technical copywriter to synthesise technical changes into accessible info sets that grab the attention and highlight the benefit to the user.

 Many organisations don’t have much bandwidth to keep a product announcement page updated regularly.
-Fortunately, there are tools that you can use to automate the process of updating the page, such as Automated Release Notes for Jira, which provides an API integration with your Jira instance or even generates HTML.
+Fortunately, there are tools that you can use to automate the process of updating the page during product release, such as Automated Release Notes for Jira, which provides an API integration with your Jira instance or even generates HTML.

 Product announcement pages—like any other web page—requires marketing effort to engage users.
 Rather than linking to the page in your footer, you may want to consider incorporating it into wider efforts to get users to try new features.